 - The BB&T Economic Growth Fund will improve the standard of living and economic health of Lancaster County through business attraction and incubation, industrial growth, and creation of sustainable/thriving wage jobs for residents of Lancaster County.
 This is a corporate advised fund at the Lancaster County Community Foundation.
 The BB&T Economic Growth Fund Committee reviews all letters of intent (LOI) and applications.
 Grant recommendations are the sole responsibility of the committee.

-- Cargas Community Fund– A corporate advised fund to strengthen our community and the people in it.
-This is a way for Cargas Systems and its employees to share success with our community.
-This fund is also open to others to contribute as well.
+- Cargas Community Fund – A corporate advised fund of the employee-owners at Cargas Systems, this fund focuses on STEM Diversity – Inspiring, educating, and supporting diverse young people as they work toward rewarding careers in Science, Technology, Engineering, and Math.
+This fund provides a way for Cargas Systems and its employees to share success with our community and is also open to others to contribute as well.